안녕하세요~! 토미입니다!

 You cannot say, ”저는 집에 돌아왔을 때, 가족들은 이미 자고 있었어요.”

-The only one wrong letter will make the whole sentence sound very unnatural for native speakers.
+The only one wrong letter will make the whole sentence unnatural for native speakers.

 So far, we have been looking through many features about 은/는 and 이/가.

-The particles work differently as a topic marker or subject marker, and because each adds different nuances of meaning to a sentence, you have to use them properly depending on the situations.
+The particles work differently as a topic marker or subject marker.
+Because each adds different nuances of meaning to a sentence, you must use them correctly depending on the situation.

 Summary

-They are often mixed up by Korean learners, and it is even difficult for native speakers to explain the differences.
+Korean learners often mix them up, making it difficult for native speakers to explain the differences.

-However, once you acquire it, you will definitely sound much more natural like native speakers.
+However, you will sound much more natural once you acquire it, like native speakers.

 Have fun learning Korean!